 - 1/2 cup butter softened

 - 1 cup granulated sugar

 - 2 1/2 cups all purpose flour

 - 1/4 cup unsalted butter softened

 - Any color of food coloring optional

-Preheat oven to 375 degrees.
-Grease a 9x13 inch pan and set aside.
-In a large mixing bowl combine flour, baking powder and salt and set aside.
+- Preheat oven to 375 degrees.
+Grease a 9×13 inch pan and set it aside.
+In a large mixing bowl combine flour, baking powder and salt then set it aside.

-In a stand mixer or with beaters, cream together butter and sugar until fluffy.
+- In a stand mixer or with beaters, cream together butter and sugar until fluffy.
 About 3 minutes.
-Combine egg, egg white, sour cream and vanilla.
+Combine egg, egg white, sour cream, and vanilla.
 Mix together until fully incorporated.
-Add the dry ingredients until all if fully combined.
+Add the dry ingredients until all is fully combined.

-Gently press the dough into the bottom of your 9x13 inch pan.
+- Gently press the dough into the bottom of your 9×13 inch pan.
 Bake for 17-20 minutes until the edges are lightly golden and toothpick entered in the center is clean.
 Let completely cool and frost.